Nagaraju1707/Python-for-data-science--Ecommerce-Data-Analysis/README.md

-# E-Commerce Data Analysis using Python
+# E-Commerce Revenue Management using Python

 ##  Project Overview
 This project focuses on analyzing e-commerce transaction data to extract